avauntgarde/avauntgarde/README.md

 I'm Avaunt, a tech and programming enthusiast!

-I'm currently getting my toes in the water in many areas such as programming (Lua, Python, JS) and homelabbing (Proxmox, Navidrome, Jellyfin).
+I'm currently learning Python and Homelabbing.

-I'm using a ThinkPad T14 Gen1 AMD Pro running Fedora Hyprland.
+I'm using a ThinkPad T14 Gen1 AMD Pro running Zerene OS (Arch Linux Based Distro)

 The best way to reach out to me is on Discord: **@avauntgard**